 Vegetables (Yukon potatoes, mushrooms, and peas): When chopping the vegetables, try to keep the sizes consistent and small.
 This will help them to cook evenly and ensure a variety of flavors in every bite.

 One of the biggest mistakes you can make is to throw the beef and all of the vegetables in all at once.
 The beef needs hours to slowly braise and become tender.
 If you add the vegetables in at the same time they will turn to mush by the time the meat is done.

 Garnish (fresh parsley): I love topping a bowl of beef stew with fresh parsley.
-The bright green herb adds great color contrast along with bright fresh flavor.
+The bright green herb adds great color contrast along with a bright fresh flavor.

 Many people love the dutch ovens made by Le Creuset.
-They are beautiful, durable, and well made.
-Unfortunately their price sticker is a little high for me.
+They are beautiful, durable, and well-made.
+Unfortunately, their price sticker is a little high for me.

 A wooden spoon is also great to have to avoid scratching the dutch oven's enamel coating.
 My favorite is this wooden spoon from OXO.
 Its shape is great for scraping along the edge of the pan.

 Preheat the oven to 325°F and move the oven rack to the lower-middle position.

 Pat the meat dry with a paper towel and season with salt and pepper.
 In a large dutch oven heat a tablespoon of olive oil over medium-high heat.